Back to Diseases & Conditions

 Inflammatory bowel disease (IBD)

-Both ulcerative colitis and Crohn’s disease usually are characterized by diarrhea, rectal bleeding, abdominal pain, fatigue and weight loss.
+Symptoms of both ulcerative colitis and Crohn’s disease usually include belly pain, diarrhea, rectal bleeding, extreme tiredness and weight loss.

 For some people, IBD is only a mild illness.
-For others, it’s a debilitating condition that can lead to life-threatening complications.
+But for others, it’s a condition that causes disability and can lead to life-threatening complications.

-Inflammatory bowel disease symptoms vary, depending on the severity of inflammation and where it occurs.
+Inflammatory bowel disease symptoms vary depending on how bad the inflammation is and where it occurs.
 Symptoms may range from mild to severe.
-You are likely to have periods of active illness followed by periods of remission.
+A person with IBD is likely to have periods of active illness followed by periods of remission.

 When to see a doctor

-See your doctor if you experience a persistent change in your bowel habits or if you have any of the signs and symptoms of inflammatory bowel disease.
-Although inflammatory bowel disease usually isn’t fatal, it’s a serious disease that, in some cases, may cause life-threatening complications.
+See a healthcare professional if you experience a lasting change in your bowel habits or if you have any of the symptoms of inflammatory bowel disease.
+Although inflammatory bowel disease usually isn’t fatal, it’s a serious disease that, in some people, may cause life-threatening complications.

 The exact cause of inflammatory bowel disease remains unknown.
-Previously, diet and stress were suspected, but now doctors know that these factors may aggravate but aren’t the cause of IBD.
+Previously, diet and stress were suspected, but now, healthcare professionals know that these factors may aggravate IBD but aren’t the cause of it.
+Several factors likely play a role in its development.

 Ulcerative colitis and Crohn’s disease have some complications in common and others that are specific to each condition.
 Complications found in both conditions may include: